society-for-the-blind/lynx/README.md

 1. Install Nix (see [download page](https://nixos.org/download.html) for more):

         sh <(curl -L https://nixos.org/nix/install) --daemon

+   (... and then issue `source '/nix/var/nix/profiles/default/etc/profile.d/nix-daemon.sh'` if you don't want to restart your shell.)

 2. (OPTIONAL) Enter shell with most common tools